Facebook, Microsoft pulling out of more Seattle-area offices

 In the latest sign of change in the tech sector — and softness in the office market here — Facebook parent Meta and Microsoft are separately vacating office buildings in Seattle and Bellevue.

 On Friday, Facebook confirmed plans to sublease its offices at the six-story Arbor Block 333, on Eighth Avenue North in downtown Seattle, and in the 11-story Block 6 of the Spring District in Bellevue.
-The Menlo Park, California-based social media giant also said it is also reviewing leases for other Seattle-area office buildings.
+The Menlo Park, California-based social media giant said it is also reviewing leases for other Seattle-area office buildings.

 The same day, Redmond-based Microsoft confirmed reports that it won’t renew its lease at the 26-story City Center Plaza in Bellevue when that lease ends in June 2024.